bitplane/bitplane.net/dev/index.md

 ## 🗓️ Recent

-Some still-active things, or at least not inactive.
+Some still-active things, or at least not that inactive.

 * [🎓 example-python-project](https://github.com/bitplane/example-python-project) -
   A template for Python projects developed in vim/vscode on Mac/Linux.